-If the transaction should contain a repurchase device that is not included in the EBA's list, then an analysis will need to be conducted as to whether this additional device offends against the principles set out in the EBA Guidelines (15.a and b) as defining "active portfolio management"
+If the transaction should contain a repurchase device that is not included in the EBA's list, then an analysis will need to be conducted as to whether this additional device offends against the principles set out in the EBA Guidelines (15(a) and (b)) as defining "active portfolio management".

-PCS has reviewed all the repurchase devices set out in the Prospectus and the Mortgage Receivables Purchase Agreement and each one meets the EBA guidelines
+PCS has reviewed all the repurchase devices set out in the Prospectus and the Receivables Purchase Agreement; these are acceptable within the context of the EBA final guidelines.

-PCS also notes that there is an explicit affirmative statement in the Prospectus to the effect that the Transaction does not allow for "active portfolio management".
+PCS also notes that there is an explicit affirmative statement in the Prospectus to the effect that the Transaction does not allow for "active management of the portfolio of Purchased Receivables".